SeriousJack666/veilleTechno/veille_JSON.md

     - very small syntax **and** light weighted
     - easy to use
 * SUPPORT
-&npsp; huge amount of browsers with compatibility
+&nbsp; &nbsp; huge amount of browsers with compatibility
 * SERVER PARSING
     fast server-side parsing
 * SHARING DATA